Let’s get on with talking about carbs, muscles, and metabolism.

 >>>>> OMIGOD I’m getting results

-A lot of cardio, endurance based exercise will burn more fat for the time you do it, but it doesn’t cause metabolic adaptions in the way that training anerobically does.
+A lot of cardio and endurance-based exercise will burn more fat for the time you do it, but it doesn’t cause metabolic adaptions in the way that training anerobically does.

 And those adaptations are what we should be after.
-So would you rather have 1-2 hours of “fat-burning” or 24 hours of “fat-burning”.
-Thats aerobic vs anaerobic work on a very simple level.
-Affecting your muscles and nervous system with anerobic training, might not use fat for fuel immediately, but it does ramp up the metabolism which results in greater fat loss effects OVER ALL.
-Do you want a quickie or a long thorough session?
+So would you rather have 1-2 hours of “fat-burning” or 24 hours of “fat-burning.”
+That’s aerobic versus anaerobic work on a very simple level.
+Affecting your muscles and nervous system with anerobic training might not use fat for fuel immediately, but it does ramp up the metabolism, which results in greater fat loss effects OVER ALL.
+Do you want a quickie or a long, thorough session?
 Do you want to greatly affect your body’s ability to burn fat ALL THE TIME, or just for an hour a day?
 The best analogy for this that someone told me ages ago was: